mike-lischke/ANTLRng/readme.md

 This project is (actually: will be) a TypeScript port of the ANTLR tool, which is written in Java.
 And it will not only be a simple port, but a real next-generation tool.
 Currently this repository is rather a placeholder until important conditions are met, one of them being to have a full TypeScript runtime for the latest ANTLR4 version.

+## Status

+See the [current milestone](https://github.com/mike-lischke/ANTLRng/issues/9) for the current status and the plan.

 ## Design Goals

 - Strict separation of the tool and its runtimes, which simplifies the maintenance and releases of the tool a lot.